kissofjudase23/Doc-DSA/README.md

   * Binary search Trees:
     * **All left descendents <= n < all right descendents**
   * Complete Binary Trees
-    * A binary tree in which every level of the tree if **fully filled, except the rightmost element on the last level.
+    * A binary tree in which every level of the tree is **fully filled**, except the rightmost element on the last level.
   * Full Binary Trees
     * A binary tree in which every node has **either zero of two children**.
   * Perfect Binary Trees